World → South America → Patagonian Andes → Argentina → Fitz Roy

 - 1980 declared a World Heritage Site

-- hikes here are easier than Paine, more suitable to all levels of ability and experience.
-You can even day hike Fitz Roy.
+- Fitz Roy hikes are easier than Paine, more suitable to all levels of ability and experience.

 - it’s also easy to hike independently in Fitz Roy